• Skip to primary navigation

 I love how the ground turkey absorbs all the flavors that are added to it.
 It pairs really well with Southwest spices!

-1. Begin by heating a skillet to medium and adding 1 Tbsp. of oil.
+1. Begin by heating a skillet to medium and adding 1 Tbsp. of olive oil.

-2. Once the oil is heated add 1 lb. of ground turkey (or preferred meat) to the pan.
-Saute the turkey for 5 minutes or so, breaking it into smaller pieces as it cooks.
+2. Once the oil is heated add 1 lb. of ground turkey (can sub ground chicken or beef) to the skillet.
+Sauté the turkey for 5-6 minutes, breaking it into smaller pieces as it cooks.

-3. As the turkey is cooking, add 2 tsp. garlic powder, 1 tsp. onion powder, 1 tsp. ground cumin, 1 tsp. smoked paprika, 1 tsp. chili powder, and a generous pinch of salt and pepper.
+3. As the turkey is cooking, add 2 tsp. garlic powder, 1 tsp. onion powder, 1 tsp. ground cumin, 1 tsp. smoked paprika, 1 tsp. chili powder, and ¼ tsp. each of kosher salt and pepper.

-4. Drain and rinse a 15 oz. can of black beans and add them to the pan.
+4. Drain and rinse a 15 oz. can of black beans and add them to the skillet.

-5. Add 1 cup of frozen corn as well.
+5. Add 1 cup of frozen corn to the skillet.

-6. Continue to saute until the turkey is completely cooked and the corn has heated.
+6. Continue to sauté until the turkey is completely cooked and the corn has heated through.

-7. Remove pan from the heat and set aside.
+7. Remove the skillet from the heat and set aside.

 Love turkey?
 Check out these recipes!